nexiality/documentation/userguide/UnderstandingProjectStructure.md

 As a convention, it is recommended to use `C:\projects` or `/Users/<username/project` (MacOSX) as the top-level directory for all your Nexial projects.

-For more information, check out [Understanding Nexial Excel templates](UnderstandingExcelTemplates).
+For more information, check out [Understanding Nexial Test Artifact](UnderstandingExcelTemplates).

 ### Adding new test artifact
 Nexial is distributed with a set of empty, ready-to-use templates for your automation.
 Navigate to